winstonyin/photojournal/notes.md

 * Paths must start with . at the site root, with no trailing /

-Compile TS scripts into JS before executing npx tsc --resolveJsonModule --esModuleInterop scripts/prebuild.ts; npm run prebuild
+Compile TS scripts into JS before executing npx tsc --resolveJsonModule --esModuleInterop scripts/[script].ts; npm run [script]

+Whenever photos change, execute npm run process to generates thumbnails and remove orphaned thumbnails and empty directories

+Before building the site, execute npm run prebuild to read the filesystem and generate json files containing site content

+Build the site
+npm run build